schmouk/PlayToreLib/lib/pltr/doc/playing_cards_doc.md

 The related header file is `include/pltr/playing_cards/playing_cards.h`.

-It defines what are playing cards and the actions that can be applied to them.
+It defines what are playing cards and what are the actions that can be applied to them.

 ## `playing_cards` package - table of content <!-- omit in toc -->